Nov 20, 2024

 by Maureen Rubin | Jun 09, 2023

-White House Photo Source: Adobe Stock Image
+The White House building with a clear blue sky and well-maintained gardens in the foreground.
+Photo Source: Adobe Stock Image

 America is facing what Publishers Weekly calls “an unprecedented surge in book bans and censorship efforts being pushed by right-wing groups in communities across the nation.”
 This week, the White House moved to reverse the trend by appointing a new coordinator in the Department of Education to “spearhead a response to the rising number” of book bans in states throughout the nation.